The Dice Man

-The Dice Man is a 1971 novel by American novelist George Cockcroft, writing under the pen name "Luke Rhinehart".
+The Dice Man is a 1971 novel by American novelist Luke Rhinehart a pen name for George Cockcroft.

+Synopsis

 The book tells the story of a psychiatrist who makes daily decisions based on the casting of a die.
 Cockcroft describes the origin of the title idea variously in interviews, once recalling a college "quirk" he and friends used to decide "what they were going to do that night" based on a die-roll, or sometimes to decide between mildly mischievous pranks.